Since 2006, the CERN Safety Rules comprise:

 - General Safety Instructions (GSIs) that define the Safety principles and responsibilities for a specific field of activity or category of equipment within a Safety domain.
 GSIs are approved by the head of the HSE unit and are binding.

-- Special Safety Instructions (SSIs) that define the Safety principles and responsibilities in matters for a specific activity or type of equipment or component within a field of activity or category of equipment.
+- Specific Safety Instructions (SSIs) that define the Safety principles and responsibilities in matters for a specific activity or type of equipment or component within a field of activity or category of equipment.
 SSIs are approved by the head of the HSE unit and are binding.

 The CERN Safety Rules are complemented by Safety Guidelines and Safety Forms.

 - Safety Guidelines (SGs) provide detailed instructions as to the implementation of a Safety Rule.
 Compliance with Safety Guidelines provides a presumption of conformity with the associated CERN Safety Rule.
 Unless a CERN Safety Rule stipulates it to be binding, deviation from a Safety Guideline is permitted but requires a demonstration to the HSE Unit that conformity is maintained.

 - Safety Forms (SFs) are templates or checklists designed to facilitate the implementation of a Safety Rule.
 Their use provides a presumption of conformity/compliance with the associated Safety Rule.